 Dolphins are typically thought to be highly intelligent mammals, and they are often portrayed that way in Hollywood movies & TV shows.
 In these movies, they can save humans from drowning, protect them from being attacked by sharks, and often will display complex problem solving skills.
 There have even been some political movement to classify them as “nonhuman persons”.

 All the hubbub has caused one reader to email us and ask, “Are dolphins really uniquely intelligent?”
-That’s the question we plan to tackle today; Are there any truth to the claims that dolphins are vastly intelligent, perhaps even nearly intelligent as humans?
+That’s the question we plan to tackle today; Is there any truth to the claims that dolphins are vastly intelligent, perhaps even nearly intelligent as humans?

 What Is Intelligence?

 Before we can answer the question, we need to know what “intelligence” is.
 There is quite a bit of debate on a few of the finer details, but for the most part, the wikipedia page on the topic provides a very succinct answer.
 It says that intelligence is defined as, “one’s capacity for understanding, logic, self-awareness, learning, emotional knowledge, reasoning, planning, creativity, and problem solving.”

 So how do we measure those things?
 With humans, we can give someone a battery of tests, and while the compiled results may not have pinpoint accuracy, they can give a general ballpark idea of someone’s intellectual capacity relative to others.